Lose weight faster by eating carbs in the evening only

 There are several ways of doing intermittent fasting.
 Berkhan advises that you only eat during an eight-hour period of the day, and that you plan your workouts in the first part of that eight-hour period.
 Your biggest meal, which is also the one containing the most carbs, you plan for after your training session.

-That this approach may be effective is suggested by the Israeli study, which will soon be published in Obesity.
+That this approach of concentrating nutrients may be an effective weight loss strategy is suggested by the Israeli study, which will soon be published in Obesity.
 In the study, test subjects with a BMI of over 30 followed a diet that contained 1300-1500 calories per day.
 The energy was derived for 20 percent from proteins, 30 percent from fat and 50 percent from carbohydrates.